sharpc42/AVE/README.md

 Welcome to the AVE!
 This is a Python wrapper for the Athena++ astrophysics code.

-Currently this only tested for MacOS, but it'll probably work well enough with Linux.
-No promises for Windows as of yet, but that support is tentatively planned for the near-ish future.
+Currently this is mainly tested for MacOS, but as of May 13, 2022 it should play nice with WSL for Windows (see Windows-specific instructions below) and likely Linux as well, but the latter has not been explicitly tested outside of WSL.

 ## If You Already Have Athena++